 NOTE: Specific guidelines apply to children included in research classified as Exempt.
 The section of this category pertaining to standardized educational tests may be applied to research involving children.
 This section is not applicable to survey or interview research involving children.

-- research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods
+1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: (i) research on regular and special education instructional strategies, or (ii) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.

-- a specific federal statute requires confidentiality of identifiable information to be maintained throughout the research and permanently thereafter
+3. Research involving educational tests, surveys, interviews, or observation of public behavior is exempt if: (i) the subjects are elected or appointed public officials or candidates for public office; or (ii) a specific federal statute requires confidentiality of identifiable information to be maintained throughout the research and permanently thereafter.

 Classroom-based research done by faculty or students at The College at Brockport as part of the college curriculum is not under IRB purview (see Class Projects for more information).
 See CFR 46.101 on the OHRP website for more detailed information.